bsharma11/Game/README.md

 # Game

-cricket
-this is game built using qt designer and sqlite
+This is game built using qt designer and sqlite
 The game works like this:
 The player names are added in the database and their point are also mentioned randomly.
 You can only select 11 players on your team